PineiroHosting/deeplgobindings/README.md

 - [ ] usage Function (*/v2/usage*)
 - [ ] support POST and GET request methods
 - [ ] implement DeepL API's limitation rules

+## Usage
+As soon as code is available, examples for the usage should be listed up here.